lsst-it/ittn-026/index.rst

 Fiber:
 ^^^^^^

 Single-mode fiber was selected and installed due to its technical properties hence it provides an unlimited transmission limit.
-This fiber will only be used for the equipment that functions as a transmitter (TX).
+This fiber will only be used for the equipment that functions as a transmitter (TX) and receiver (RX).

 In some occasions, multi-mode fiber cable connections will be set up and installed for any technical equipment that requires it.